calebsyring/critic/docs/infrastructure.md

 ```

 ### Config
-You aws config should look like this:
+Accordingly, your AWS config should look like this:
 ```
 [profile level12]
 ...